Country Report Belgium

 The new centre-right government plans to target the budget deficit and Belgian firms’ competitiveness.
 Thanks to various measures implemented by the former and current government, the increase in unit labour costs came to halt in 2014.

 (+) Solid financial position of the households and banking sector

-The household balances remain healthy and the banking sector’s restructuring has not influenced the credit flow to the economy.
+Household balances remain healthy and the banking sector’s restructuring in recent years has not influenced the supply of credit to the economy.
 Low interest rates might stimulate private sector investments.

 (+) Strong institutions

 Even during periods of political uncertainty, strong institutions have led to policy continuity.
 Furthermore, Belgium has an excellent primary and higher education system, with good math and science education.